fishymary/Hawaii_regimes/README.md

 #### Output:
-* **output/:** Directory containing the figures and tables produced by the analysis scripts and presented in the manuscript and the Supplement.
+* **outputs/:** Directory containing the figures and tables produced by the analysis scripts and presented in the publication